gtech-mulearn/Top-100-Coders/profile/adilkt@mulearn.md

 - Led a team of 4 developers in a hackathon conducted by steyp.com and won second prize .

+#### NetWorking:

+- I am confident in my strong networking skills and aspire to leverage them for the collective benefit of the community, including my own growth.
+I believe I can establish meaningful connections with organizations and attract new members who possess expertise in various areas.
+I intend to harness these connections to collaborate with others effectively.

 #### As a Top 100 Member:

 - Envisioning that membership in the Top 100 will unlock fresh avenues for growth, stimulate innovation, and elevate my professional journey.